WeblateOrg/weblate/docs/user/checks.rst

 Multiple unnamed variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-*There are multiple unnamed variables in the string, making it impossible for
-translators to reorder them*

 .. versionadded:: 4.1

+:Summary: There are multiple unnamed variables in the string, making it impossible for translators to reorder them
+:Scope: source strings
+:Check class: ``weblate.checks.format.MultipleUnnamedFormatsCheck``
+:Flag to ignore: ``ignore-unnamed-format``

 There are multiple unnamed variables in the string, making it impossible for
 translators to reorder them.